 We’ve found it works best to break a campaign up into 3-month “chunks.”
 This allows us to put enough weight behind a strategy to get results, while also allowing the flexibility to iterate quickly and change course when needed.

-In our 3-month roadmap, we decide exactly what type of links we want to go after, how many links we want to get (and how much outreach will be required to get there), and what content will be best to reach these goals.
+In our 3-month roadmap, we decide exactly what type of inbound links we want to go after, how many links we want to get (and how much outreach will be required to get there), and what content will be best to reach these goals.

 Once this roadmap is created, we monitor our progress against it via a shared Google Spreadsheet.
 This allows you to see exactly what’s done, what’s in progress, and what’s still outstanding.
 As you can see, we make it very detailed so that you know exactly that is happening at any given point in time:

-Now that we’ve chosen a strategy and have a content piece, the next step is to identify everyone who is likely to be willing to link to the piece.
+Now that we’ve chosen a backlink strategy and have a content piece, the next step is to identify everyone who is likely to be willing to link to the piece.
 To do this, we have a very systematic process that goes through a number of Google search operators specific to the link type we’ve selected.

 Here’s an example of our search operators file:

-Using these search operators, we create a list of potential link targets websites that we think have a good chance of being interested in our content.
+Using these search operators, we create a list of potential backlink target websites that we think have a good chance of being interested in our content.
 We run this by you to make sure there are no conflicts of interest (for instance, if one of them is a competitor of yours or of one of your clients, or if you’ve been in communication with one of these targets before and it would be awkward for us to message them without acknowledging this.)

 So to recap, now we’ve: